-Republic and Imperial players can start the Black Hole questline on the fleet at level 50 or higher, at a glowing blue terminal in the inner ring labelled “holonet”.
+Republic players can start the Black Hole questline on the fleet at level 50 or higher, at a glowing blue terminal in the inner ring labelled “holonet”.
 Imperial players can start the Blaack Hole questline by speaking to Sergeant Karloss, Priority Mission Courier in the inner ring of the fleet, he is waring a grey Imperial uniform and is near the Security Key vendor kiosk on the other side of the Sith Inquisitor kiosk.

 Section X (Belsavis)

 Section X is a lot like the Black Hole – it’s a daily area that continues the questline of Belsavis, and adds more to the Dread Masters storyline.
-Section X access is a bit strange though – unlike the other expansion planets, you must be currently subscribed OR buy the cartel market unlock to visit the planet – otherwise you can not visit the planet if you are preferred.
-Free to play and preferred players can also gain access to Section X by buying the access unlock from the cartel market or GTN.
-Section X adds flavor to the later story, especially the Operations, but if you want to skip it feel free to move on to the first expansion. *** SECTION X CAN NOW BE STARTED ON THE FLEET!
-WOOHOO!
+Section X access is a bit strange though – to access it, you must either be currently subscribed, or purchase the unlock from the Cartel Market.
+The Section X storyline can be started from the Fleet at level 50 or higher.
+Section X adds flavor to the later story, especially the Operations, but if you want to skip it feel free to move on to the first expansion.

 EXPANSION: Rise of the Hutt Cartel (Makeb)